 Yogis believe a flexible body and an open mind go hand in hand.
-A natural style of parenting believes loving hearts, common sense, and open minds are the keys to bringing the peace and compassion the planet needs more than ever.
+A natural style of parenting believes loving hearts, common sense, and open minds are the keys to bringing the peace and compassion that the planet needs more than ever.

 Yoga is the coordination of specific postures with breathing, meditation, and concentration to focus and calm the mind.
 There is an increasing interest in the use of yoga for children to quiet the mind and increase overall health and well-being.